 Papua New Guinea entry requirements for Australia passport holders

-Australian passport holders need a visa to enter Papua New Guinea.
-You must arrange this before you travel — there is no visa on arrival for tourism.
-Processing can take a couple of weeks, so plan ahead.
+Australian passport holders need a visa to enter Papua New Guinea — there's no visa on arrival for tourism.
+You'll need to apply online before you travel, and processing can take a couple of weeks, so plan ahead.
+As of 2026, the eVisa system is the standard route for short visits.

 Entry requirements